-If you buy a City Pass, you can travel as much as you like on the metro, bus and train in central Copenhagen, and to and from the airport.
+If you buy a City Pass, you can travel as much as you like on the metro, bus and train in central Copenhagen (zones 1-4), and to and from the airport.
 The card comes in two versions: 24 or 72 hrs.

-With a Copenhagen card in hand, you can travel free of charge in the Copenhagen area.
+With a Copenhagen card in hand, you can travel free of charge in the Greater Copenhagen area (zones 1-99).
 There is also free entry to about 75 museums and attractions, and discounts on restaurants, car hire, shops and sights.
 The card comes in four versions: 24, 48, 72 and 120 hrs.